-If the Postal Service had a garbage can at their facility and, every time they saw a piece of junk mail come through they threw all of it in the trash, would you call that delivered?
+If the Postal Service had a garbage can at its facility and threw all junk mail in it every time it received a piece, would you call that delivered?
 Of course not!
-Strangely enough, though, in the email marketing industry, any email that’s delivered to the spam folder is counted as delivered!
+Strangely enough, though, in the email marketing industry, any email delivered to the spam folder is counted as delivered!

 As a result, email providers tout their deliverability scores as if they’re something to be proud of.
-Unfortunately for their customers, though, the reputation of the sender, combined with the quality of the recipient addresses at each domain, combined with the email content may produce terrible inbox placement for marketers.
+Unfortunately for their customers, though, the sender’s reputation, the quality of the recipient addresses at each domain, and the email content may produce terrible inbox placement for marketers.
 This isn’t something they report, though.

 That’s why companies enlist the services of inbox placement platforms.
-These deliverability testing platforms provide senders with seed lists that are monitored to see whether or not the campaign makes it into the inbox or the spam folder.
-This provides the marketer with all the necessary reporting they need to troubleshoot and correct deliverability issues – whether it’s list quality, content quality, or infrastructure issues.
+These deliverability testing platforms provide senders with seed lists that are monitored to see whether the campaign makes it into the inbox or the spam folder.
+This gives the marketer all the necessary reporting to troubleshoot and correct deliverability issues – list quality, content quality, or infrastructure issues.

 250ok likes to call this the true deliverability rate.
 Monitoring this placement can mean thousands of dollars in increased open, click, and conversion rates to email marketers.